abishekshivram/cad_vlsi/final_project/Make_and_Test_Network/README.md

     2. **Ring:** Dateline algorithm
     3. **Mesh:** X-Y routing
     4. **Folded Torus:** X routing- Dateline algorithm for the Y direction
+    5. **Hypercube:** LSB to MSB routing and 1-flit virtual channel for each node in every node.
+    6. **Butterfly:** L to R will be MSB-to-LSB bit-by-bit difference-based routing and R to L is LSB-to-MSB bit-by-bit difference-based routing.

 ### Files inside src_nocs/